rlwang0314/Team-7-MIST-4610-Group-Project-1-/README.md

 <img width="540" height="166" alt="Screenshot 2026-04-03 at 10 45 34 PM" src="https://github.com/user-attachments/assets/8c35abb3-fdaa-49db-8ed8-53b3e1c69cb5" />

 Query 9 — This query allows the tournament management system to identify players who have consistently performed above the overall average score in every match they have played.
 This information can be used to recognize elite players, create performance-based rankings, and identify candidates for invitational or high-tier tournaments.
+Management can use this for talent identification and player evaluation.
+Players who consistently outperform make them strong candidates for sponsorship deals or more exclusive tournaments.
+These players can also be featured in promotions and marketing campaigns to create more audience engagement and viewership.